I’ve lost count of how many times I’ve restarted my writing career.

 I don’t truly feel like a writer.

 Sure, I’ve been writing.
-This year alone, I’ve finished the first draft of a women’s fiction novel that I’m currently editing but in a way, writing still feels like a hobby, something to dabble in when I have the time.
-I’m not interested in another hobby, though.
+In the past three years, I’ve completed two mid-grade novels, one young adult, and a women’s fiction novel that I’m currently editing but in a way, writing still feels like a hobby and I’m not interested in another hobby, though.
 I have enough of them.
 I want to feel and perform like a thriving author again, one with deadlines and publishing goals.

 I want to feel like a writer again.

 Especially since I’ve proven to myself that I’m capable of having two books published in the past.
-So I recently went on a deep dive to find out what, exactly, I can do in order to get fully back into the game and reach my goal of self-publishing my third novel.
+So I recently went on a deep dive to find out what, exactly, I can do in order to get fully back into the game and reach my goal of becoming a successful indie author.

 How to Feel like a Writer … Again.